POE(M)s and DOEs

-In information mastery as well as in evidence-based practice from which it grew, the patient is at the center of the decision making process, including the selection of the treatment (intervention) and whether the treatment is a success (outcome).
-So seeking outcomes that matter to the patient (and, therefore, to the practitioner) is an important consideration when developing a PICO question and using it to search the literature for research studies.
+Seeking outcomes that matter to the patient (and, therefore, to the practitioner) is an important consideration when developing a PICO question and using it to search the literature for research studies.

-While patient-oriented evidence is becoming more common, the medical literature is full of examples of studies that relate Disease-Oriented Evidence (DOE).
+Patient-oriented evidence is becoming more common, but the medical literature is full of examples of studies that relate Disease-Oriented Evidence (DOE).
 These studies illuminate the etiology, prevalence and pathophysiology of diseases.
 They give us insight into the disease process but are less helpful in the clinical management of patients.
 In fact, in many studies preliminary data were promising or intermediate results looked good, but when real patients and outcomes were measured, results were disappointing or even showed the intervention to be unsafe.